Help a Talented Poet or Writer – Donate Scholarship Funds

 The Janice Bevilacqua Memorial Scholarship

 Janice Bevilacqua was born on March 20, 1976 at which point she was diagnosed with the life-shortening illness, cystic fibrosis.
 Writing was instant therapy for her and so she began her first journal at the age of 6.
 Her poetry has appeared in Uno Kudo Volume II: Naked, and Too Much; Tales of Excess among other anthologies.
 She earned her BFA in Creative Writing at Brooklyn College and was a freelance writer and editor by profession.
 An avid lepidopterist, when not writing she could be found in a meadow in search of rare butterflies and other entomological wonders.
 Janice came to the Community of Writers in the summer of 1998 where she was profoundly affected by working with Galway Kinnell, Lucille Clifton, Sharon Olds, Robert Hass and Marie Howe.
-She lived in Brooklyn and is the mother of two extraordinary specimens, Jack and Juliana.
+She lived in Brooklyn and is the mother of two extraordinary humans, Jack and Juliana.
 Janice, like her beloved butterflies, changed her shape and flew forth in August 2015.
+When possible, the Janice Bevilacqua Scholarship will go to a student living with chronic illness.

 The Cave Canem Scholarships